Trip Server 2

 TripServer v1 to install PostgreSQL and create the database.

-Upgrade the database to support Trip Server v2 by running:
+Upgrade the database to support the latest version of Trip Server v2 by running:

 $ trip-server --upgrade